QuantEcon/lecture-python-programming.myst/lectures/oop_intro.md

 In other words, the memory slot that stores that object is deallocated, and returned to the operating system.

+Garbage collection is actually an active research area in computer science.

+You can [read more on garbage collection](https://rushter.com/blog/python-garbage-collector/) if you are interested.

 ### Namespaces

 ```{index} single: Python; Namespaces